dtaraso/git_brunch/README.md

 # git_brunch
-Crock Pot Adventures of a Grad Student
+Cooking Adventures of a Grad Student